 As opposed to our standard top-down view of agricultural production, natural farming is a horizontal system, placing humans and nature on equal footing.
 That is to say, neither humans nor plants nor animals are higher or lower than one another in terms of importance/value, as we are all part of a system which must work together in order to thrive.
 This view allows us to be thankful and respectful in ways which are similar to those of the native North Americans, or other native peoples who lived with the land as a partner.

 Natural farming then, asks us to cultivate a working relationship with nature.

-As practiced in Japan, Korea, and throughout the world, this way of producing food is “regenerative,” which is to say it helps the immediate and surrounding environment become enriched instead of depleted.
+This way of producing food is “regenerative,” which is to say it helps the immediate and surrounding environment become enriched instead of depleted.
 It’s worth noting that no form of industrial agriculture, even organic agriculture, can claim to be ‘sustainable’ in this sense.

 Natural farming is an amazingly ecologically beneficial way of farming.
 A recent study by Rodale Institute showed that if natural farming were implemented on a global scale, could “sequester more than 100% of current [global] annual CO2 emissions”.

 Natural farming depends distinctly on cultivating a relationship with your individual plot of land, and using this relationship to inform how you grow food.
 In this respect, natural farming is more a ‘way of seeing’ nature, rather than a ‘method of farming’ however, natural farmer, Yoshikazu Kawaguchi gives some main “ideas” to be mindful of:

 1. There is no need to till the soil